Baptists contribute to historic Dead Sea Scrolls cave discovery

 Cooper began teaching at Criswell College in 1978 and has served as the dean of graduate studies, vice president for academic affairs, executive vice president and provost, and interim president.
-He excavated his first site in Israel in 1969 after a chance encounter with former Israeli Prime Minister Menachem Begin and began working on Qumran excavations in 2006 at the invitation of Price.
+He worked on his first site in Israel in 1969 and began working on Qumran excavations in 2006 at the invitation of Price.

 “When I went through seminary, I listened to all of the things that were told me by scholars—some of whom didn’t hold Scripture in very high regard,” Cooper said.
 “When I got here, all of [the discoveries] showed me that what is in the Bible is true because what we were bringing out of the ground were things that relate to the Bible.”